Self-induced transparency and optical transients in atomic vapors: Introduction

 Such dnoidal solutions are particularly relevant to the present work, which is a numerical study of the nonlinear transients, akin to a train of soliton-like pulses, which develop when a strong continuous wave (CW) field is suddenly applied to an atomic vapor \cite{Crisp1972,Segard1990,deLamare1993}.
 While some of the details of our results are model specific, these nonlinear transients are generic.
 However, they may be so suppressed by decoherence as to be irrelevant if the applied field is too weak or is not turned on fast enough.

-These nonlinear transients have not been as extensively studied as SIT solitons, dnoidal waves and simulton-like twin pulses.
-The response of a medium to a resonant step pulse has been studied primarily in respect of the fast transients developing immediately after the incident pulse is applied, in advance of the main field (the Sommerfeld and Brillouin precursors and $0\pi$-pulses) \cite{Segard1990,Crisp1970,Rothenberg1984,Avenel1984,Pessina1991,LeFew2009,Wei2009,precursorpapers}.
-The delay in the arrival of a field propagating under self-induced transparency has been analysed in detail \cite{Crisp1972,Horovitz1982,Macke2010}.
+Although they may arise in a broad variety of systems, at least in some form, these nonlinear transients have not been as extensively studied as SIT solitons, dnoidal waves and simulton-like twin pulses.
+The response of a medium to a resonant step pulse has been studied primarily in respect of the fast transients developing immediately after the incident pulse is applied, in advance of the main field (the Sommerfeld and Brillouin precursors and $0\pi$-pulses) \cite{Segard1990,Crisp1970,Rothenberg1984,Avenel1984,Pessina1991,LeFew2009,Wei2009,Macke2010,precursorpapers}.
+The delay in the arrival of a field propagating under self-induced transparency has been analysed in detail \cite{Crisp1972,Segard1990,Macke2010,Horovitz1982}.
 It is also known that the reshaping of a square pulse into a train of soliton-like pulses is an exactly solvable problem within the inverse scattering transform approach \cite{Kaup1977}.
 To the best of our knowledge, however, these soliton-like transients have been systematically studied only for single-color fields and, with the exception of Ref.~\cite{Macke2010}, only within calculations neglecting homogeneous broadening.
 The present article addresses the role of the latter both for single-color fields and for two-color fields.